 - Toolkit on Presumption of Innocence Directive, Fair Trials, 2020. - Innocent until proven guilty, Fair Trials, June 2019.
+Report identifying key threats and possible solution

-Report identifying key threats and possible solutions to violations of the presumption of innocence resulting from statements made by public authorities about ongoing proceedings, the content and tone of press coverage and the use of restraints in courtrooms or in public settings. - Implementation Toolkit on Presumption of Innocence Directive, Fair Trials, 2017. - Key issues of the right to presumption of innocence, Academy of European Law (ERA).
+Report identifying key threats and possible solutions to violations of the presumption of innocence resulting from statements made by public authorities about ongoing proceedings, the content and tone of press coverage and the use of restraints in courtrooms or in public settings.

-• In the Dock: Reassessing the Use of the Dock in Criminal Trials, JUSTICE, 2015.
+- Implementation Toolkit on Presumption of Innocence Directive, Fair Trials, 2017. - Key issues of the right to presumption of innocence, Academy of European Law (ERA). - In the Dock: Reassessing the Use of the Dock in Criminal Trials, JUSTICE, 2015.